The hectic times of coronavirus have increased the effort of carriers to do their job at all costs.

-We don’t think companies are investing in traffic optimization for nothing.
-The reasons are similar and compelling.
+We don’t think companies are investing in delivery optimization for nothing.
+The reasons are usually similar and very compelling.

 To manage their duties at all.
 Logistics operations, especially route planning, are too complex to be handled with only knowledge of geography and support for Google or List maps.

-To keep everything running like wires.
+To keep everything running smoothly.
 However, perfect planning is useless if the operation is not carefully managed and controlled.
 The dispatcher’s immediate ability to respond to field situations is key to efficient operation.